craighurley/ansible-personal-vps/README.md

 - Install ZNC in a docker container.

 # boxes.yml
 This file contains a definition of the box(es) that you want to create.
-At a minimum, you need the following:

 ## Required settings
     - name: vps-centos-1